zeoagency/carbon/README.md

 	- Keywords option; finds related 10 URLs.
 	  The result includes title, desc and url for each input keywords.
 	  Mostly used for SERP.
-- Supports language specification for SERP.
+- Supports country and language specification for SERP.
 - 2 export options; Excel and Google Sheets.
 	- Suggested URLs are made bold for URLs options.
+- Supports internal accounts.

 #### Run tests